sharon-lin/Sharon-Lin_John-Park_Yikai-Wang_Bloop/README.md

 - **SAVE [filename] [sequence]**: Will save the notes in the sequence
 - **GET [filename]**: Will return the value saved in the file
 - **DELETE [filename]**: Will delete the file specified
 - **LIST**: Will list all current files in the program

 ## Features

+- Plays interactive animation at onset
 - Allows users to play sequences of drum sounds [A,B,C,D,E,F,G]
 - Allows users to save sequences of drum sounds as .txt files
 - Users can access other users' sequences and delete and modify files
-- Accompanied by drum animations
+- Accompanied by drum animations for each note played
 - Dumps unnecessary text from client-side into log file

 ## Attempted